What is Cloud Hosting & How Does it Works?

 Multi-cloud utilizes services from different providers, such as Dekopon Stack.
 It reduces risk and avoids being locked into one vendor.
 You can choose the best tools from each provider.

-✅ Managed Cloud Hosting
+✅ Managed Cloud

 In managed cloud hosting, the provider takes care of everything — setup, updates, security, and maintenance.
 It saves time and reduces IT workload, ideal for businesses that want peace of mind.